The Proving Duel

 Tecovis turned around and bolted out the north door, through the main foyer.
 As he passed the front desk, he shouted “Be quick Heik, my legs are counting on you!”

-For over an hour Tecovis ran without stopping, legs pulsing from the constant sprint, shoulders aching from the bag he was unable to drop, lungs burning from lack of air, and never once slowing from top speed.
-Even with all the previous endurance training, it was all he could do to not collapse when the order to stop finally came.
+For over an hour, Tecovis ran without stopping, legs pulsing from the constant sprint, shoulders aching from the bag he was unable to drop, lungs burning from lack of air, and never once slowing from top speed.
+Even with all the previous endurance training, it was all he could do not to collapse when the order to stop finally came.
 Corporal Heik came outside, waving Tecovis down, and tossed him a fresh skin of water.
 “Walk some laps to cool down and meet Commander Lions at the dummies.”

 “Commander Lions...?
 I thought...
 Riff was... in charge of... twelfth today?”